 - Know: Building knowledge of best practices, data, and research.

 - Respond: Fostering multidisciplinary response and intervention.

-- Prevent: Uniting South Dakotans in prevention efforts by creating trauma-informed communities and systems.
+- Prevent: Uniting South Dakotans in prevention efforts by creating trauma-informed communities.

 Learn how the work of CPCM and multidisciplinary partners is making a difference in communities across South Dakota.